nirmata/platform-engineering-policies/Cluster Hygiene Management/clean-deployments-crashloop-pods/README.md

 1. **Prerequisites**:
    - Kyverno v1.10+ installed in your cluster
    - Appropriate RBAC permissions for Kyverno to modify deployments
    - Kyverno's ConfigMap modified to remove the line `excludeGroups: system:nodes`.
-This is needed from v1.10 onwards.
+This is needed from v1.10 onwards
+   - Kyverno's ConfigMap modified to generate events for all policy types (Update `generateSuccessEvents: "true"`)

 2. **Deploy Policies**:
    ```bash